 News and Views: Covers case observations of extraordinary significance and newsworthy developments in the wound care community.
 May include: review of patents and other relevant intellectual properties, business of wound care, law, insurance, billing, global issues, ethics, quality control, special considerations and so on.
 News and Views articles should not exceed a total of 1,500 words, excluding a maximum of 9 references.
 Photos may be included as part of illustration.

+Comprehensive Invited Reviews: Written by invited authoritative experts.
+Comprehensive Invited Reviews are to be between 5,000 and 7,500 words long (excluding a maximum of 150 references and figure legends) and must include at least 10 illustrations.
 If you are an authoritative expert (senior investigator with long standing and extensive publication record) in a field relevant to the Journal and are interested in contributing a Comprehensive Invited Review article, please write to the Editor-in-Chief.
 These articles are intended to be full-length critical appraisals of topics that would be of long-term archival value.
 Textbook-style coverage is strongly discouraged.
 Emphasis should be placed on late-breaking advances and critical treatment.
 Advances in Wound Care dedicates a substantial amount of space to these articles.
 To ensure balanced treatment of any given subject, these articles are typically reviewed by several experts in that field.
 These experts are identified in the publication as Reviewing Editors unless they opt against it.

 Manuscripts should be submitted with the understanding that they have neither been published, nor are under consideration for publication elsewhere, except in the form of an abstract.
 Prior abstract publications should be described in the form of a footnote to the title.
 Published manuscripts become the sole property of the Journal and will be copyrighted by Mary Ann Liebert, Inc. By submitting a manuscript to the Journal, the author(s) agree(s) to each of the above conditions.
 In addition, the author(s) explicitly assign(s) any copyrighted ownership he/she (they) may have in such manuscript to the Journal.